16 Best Thanksgiving Horror Movies

 Kristy (2014)

-Justine (Haley Bennett) is a college student who spends the Thanksgiving break almost entirely alone on campus, with the only other two humans who haven’t gone home for the holiday being a security guard and a groundskeeper.
+Justine (Haley Bennett) is a college student who spends the Thanksgiving break almost entirely alone on campus, with the only other people who haven’t gone home for the holiday being a security guard and a groundskeeper.
 Justine suddenly finds herself targeted by a cult of killers who are obsessed with murdering religious people, whom they refer to as “Kristys”—with “Kristy” being derived from a Latin phrase meaning “follower of God.”
 In the face of constant cyber-harassment and real-life threats, Justine is forced to battle the cult single-handedly.

 Escape Room (2019)